MKEL1243UTMKL/Software-Engineer-Job-Search/README.md

 A web server will be started at port 8000 (http://localhost:8000)

-Program deployed via Heroku server. web address: https://myjobsearchutm.herokuapp.com/
+Program deployed via Heroku server. web address: https://myjobsearchutm.herokuapp.com/ Please use username and password below:
+Username: visit
+Password: Mkel1234

 In this web interface you can query a word and get the results.